NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/scripting/scripting_intro.rst

 to make it easier to initialize various types of spills (for example, at a point or over a spatial area, at the surface or subsurface).

-Here we use the :func:`gnome.spill.spill.surface_point_line_spill` function to initialize a simple spill of a conservative substance
+Here we use the :func:`gnome.spills.spill.surface_point_line_spill` function to initialize a simple spill of a conservative substance
 (i.e. one with no change in properties over time) at a single point on the ocean surface::